 A detailed final examination schedule of all final examinations administered by the Office of the University Registrar is published each semester around the mid-term period.

 Final examinations administered by the Office of the University Registrar must be given during the scheduled final examination period and may not be given prior to the scheduled time.
+Final exams administered by instructors, if covering more than half a semester’s material, may not be scheduled during the final two weeks of instruction.

 Students and faculty should confirm the date and time of final examinations, once the detailed schedule is published, prior to making any travel arrangements.